 Leadership

-Dr. David Farrow, Lab Coordinator
+Dr. David Farrow, Lab Coordinator (Retired)

 A native of Dallas, Texas, he received his BS in Mechanical Engineering in 1989, his MSME in 1990, and his PhD in Mechanical Engineering in 1995, all from the University of Texas at Arlington.
 His graduate coursework and dissertation, supervised by Dr. Stephen Kugle, emphasized machine automation, robotics, and advanced control methods.